dagger/dagger/docs/current/guides/723462-use-secrets.md

 - It reads the value of the host environment variable using the `Host().EnvVariable()` method.
 - It creates a Dagger secret with that value using the `Secret()` method.
 - It uses the `WithSecretVariable()` method to return a container with the secret value assigned to an environment variable in the container.
-- The environment variable can then be used in subsequent container operations, as explained previously.
+- It uses the secret in subsequent container operations, as explained previously.

 </TabItem>
 <TabItem value="Node.js">